petersulyok/smfc/ARCHITECTURE.md

 The signing key never lives in the `smfc` source repository or in `smfc/packages.yml`.
 A compromise of `smfc` source alone cannot produce signed packages — the trust boundary is the downstream publishing repositories.

-For the operational plan that produced this layout, see [`doc/REPOSITORIES.md`](doc/REPOSITORIES.md).

 ---

 ## 15. Where to look next